cbohara/linux_command_line/README.txt

 Notes from the book The Linux Command Line by William Shotts http://linuxcommand.org/tlcl.php

+shell = program that takes keyboard commands and passes them to the OS to carry out terminal = program used to interact with the shell

+processes
+    modern OS are usually multitasking
+    create the illusion of doing more than 1 thing at once rapidly switching from 1 executing program to another

+    processes = how linux kernel different processes waiting their turn at the CPU each process assigned a process ID (PID)

+    when a system starts up the kernel initiates its own activities as processes + launches init init program runs a series of shell scripts called init scripts > start all system services init = first process = always gets PID 1

+    ps x will show PID and status
+    px aux will show more info about CPU and memory usage

+    top will show the most recent running processes highest PID number = the most recent process kicked off

+    to get the shell prompt back without terminating a program > put the program in the background using &
+    ex: xlogo &
+        xlogo program launched into background
+        job control will display [job #] PID in stdout
+        ex: [1] 1262

+    jobs command will list jobs launched from the terminal

+    return process to foreground using fg
+    ex: fg %1
+        fg command is followed by %job number

+signals
+    kill [-signal] PID
+        doesn't necessarily kill a process
+        sends the process a signal
+        if no signal is specified then TERM (terminate) signal is sent by default

+        kill -HUP PID
+            used by daemon programs to cause a reinitialization program will restart and re-read its config file

+        kill -INT PID
+            INT (interrupt) like ctrl-c
+            usually terminates program

+        kill -KILL PID
+            unlike other signals, KILL signal is not sent to the program itself the kernel steps in and immediately kills the process leaves no opportunity for process to clean up after itself KILL should only be used as a last resort

+        kill -TERM PID
+            default
+            terminates program if it is "alive" enough to receive signals

+        kill -STOP PID
+            process will pause without terminating
+            not sent to the target process
+            the kernel steps in a takes care of this

+        kill -CONT PID
+            will restore a process after the stop signal

+    ctrl-c
+        sends INT (interrupt) signal
+    ctrl-z
+        sends TSTP (terminal stops) signal
+    programs listen for signals and may act on them as they are received

 variable=value
     no space!
     shell reads all values as string